codeblooded/justdoc/CONTRIBUTING.md

 - Prepare to answer any questions about certain lines of code or the patch in general
 - If your patch is merged, add an entry to the CHANGELOG on [RevisionIO](http://revision.io/iHFKzKYTef870uW1VeUf3OIQY032SIED20jD-Axy)
 - Keep the Git log clean and squash your commits
-- You should get credit for the commit, so, if we recommend a change before merging, let us know if you plan to make the change.
+- You get credit for the commit, so, if a change is required before merging, let us know if you plan to make the change
 - Make sure to use `Fix #ISSUE` or `CLOSE #ISSUE` in the commit message if it closes a specific issue
-- Refer to the `#ISSUE` in the commit message if it impacts or concerns an issue in any way.
+- Refer to the `#ISSUE` in the commit message if it impacts or concerns an issue in any way
 - Don't just +1 a pull request, give constructive feedback (BE NICE!)